 Your team's performance will be measured on the following scales: Risk Assessment & Mitigation, Budget, Schedule and Reputation.
 These scales will be updated continually based on the decisions made.
-Upon completion of the project you will be presenting a final contract, sub selection, schedule, and budget.
-Most importantly, deciding if DPR should pursue this project further and what possible risks the company faces in taking on (or avoiding) this work.
+Upon completion of the project, you will be presenting a final contract, sub selection, schedule, and budget.
+Most importantly, identifying the possible risks the company faces in taking on and the potential mitigation strategies.
 Presentations will be in a debriefing format where we will be discussing the rationale behind the decisions made and your ideas for what could have done differently to return a more favorable result.